sherlockblaze/blog/source/_posts/linux/how-linux-works/How-The-Linux-Kernel-Boots.md

 ---
-title: How Linux Works(Chapter Three)--How the Linux Kernel Boots
+title: How Linux Works(Chapter Five)--How the Linux Kernel Boots
 tags:
   - How Linux Works
   - Linux